andreaslyn/verification-with-foundry/README.md

 ### 3. A Foundry handler contract

 The Foundry handler contract `AuctionManagerHandler` at [`test/AuctionManagerHandler.sol`](test/AuctionManagerHandler.sol) is responsible for generating inputs to test the `AuctionManager` contract.
 The Foundry handler contract is also used during the Foundry Forge invariant fuzzing campaign.
 The invariant fuzzing campaign will repeatedly bring the `AuctionManager` into an arbitrary state and run all of the tests in this arbitrary state.
-This allows us to avoid being scenario specific when testing.
+This allows us to avoid being scenario specific when specifying tests.

 The `AuctionManagerHandler` contract has functions to generate arbitrary valid input to `openAuction`, `auctionBid` and `settleAuction`, which is used during the foundry invariant fuzzing campaign.
 The `AuctionManagerHandler` contract also specifies a function `fuzz_increaseTimestamp` to increase the block time stamp during the invariant fuzzing campaign, which is done because the `AuctionManager` contract depends on the block time stamp.